-I have always been amused by this photo in my media binder from the first trip… it looks like I lost a leg!
-Given that I was occasionally asked if the bike is “something medical,” it fits right in.
-More seriously, it reminds me of the vigor of my youth, being a human engine day after day, a tanned mass of slow-twitch muscle fiber cranking out hundred-mile days.
-That is a bit hard to imagine now, so photos like this are a treasure.
-I spent 3 weeks in Austin, and the major piece was in the American-Statesman… but I was also hanging around the UT campus, writing about the co-op scene and cavorting with engineering geeks, so did a quick interview with the university paper.
+I have always been amused by this 1984 photo in the Daily Texan.
+It reminds me of the vigor of my youth, when I was a human engine — a tanned mass of slow-twitch muscle fiber cranking out hundred-mile days.
+That is hard to imagine now in my creaky dotage, so photos like this are a treasure.
+The major piece from this epoch was in the American-Statesman… but I was also hanging around the UT campus, writing about the co-op scene and cavorting with engineering geeks, leading to this short interview with the university paper.

 by Rick Gonzales